Notice to Applicants for Tenancy

 - How much does it cost for Summit Realty to manage my property?
 It depends on how many units there are, their condition, proximity to Pullman (we like to drive by our properties at least once a week), etc. Call Jeannette and we can discuss fees.

 - When do I get my money each month?
 Rent is due on the first day of the month, late after the 5th day.
 The tenant’s check must clear their account before we can distribute money to bills and owners.
 Owners are paid by the 10th of the month or the closest business day to the 10th.
 At no charge to you we will electronically transfer payment of your monthly net rent into your checking account.
 You will need to provide a voided check to get this started.

 - How many properties does Summit Realty manage?
 We are currently expanding our property management division and have hired a full-time and a part-time property management assistant.
-As of November 2016 we manage just under 200 units.
+As of December 2018 we manage about 230 units.

 - Do you collect first and last months’ rent up front?
 Since we live in a college town the “rent up” process starts extremely early compared to other rental markets.
 Lease terms typically run June-May.
 We send out our renewal notices in January and expect tenants to renew their leases in February.
 At this time we collect a hold deposit.
 We do not collect any rent.
 First months’ rent will be due on the first day of the lease and last months’ rent will be due in the last month.
 We have found out this works best, especially with our owners who have mortgages and need money each month.